Skip to primary navigation Skip to content Skip to footer

 Hawaiian Green Turtle

-Maui is home to some of the largest nesting grounds for Hawaiian green turtles.
-Once endangered, turtle populations have recently made a significant comeback.
+Maui is home to some of Hawaiian green turtles’ most significant nesting grounds.
+Once endangered, turtle populations have recently made a considerable comeback.
 They can reach lengths of up to 4 feet and weigh over 300 pounds.
 Of the seven types of sea turtles, the Hawaiian green turtle (native to Hawaiʻi) is the most common.

-Turtles must breathe surface air but have been known to hold their breath for up to 5 hours!
+Turtles must breathe surface air, but they have been known to hold their breath for up to five hours!
 Though their eyesight is excellent underwater, they are nearsighted above water and on land.

-The Hawaiian green turtle does not reach sexual maturity until 20 years of age with some turning 40 before mating for the first time!
-Males grow long thick tails, while females’ tails remain short.
+The Hawaiian green turtle does not reach sexual maturity until 20, with some turning 40 before mating for the first time!
+Males grow long, thick tails, while females’ tails remain short.

-They travel nearly 600 miles to lay their eggs every two years.
-The mother lays 75-100 eggs per nest in the sand away from the tide line.
-She will dig as many as 6 nests.
+Every two years, turtles travel nearly 600 miles to lay their eggs.
+The mother lays 75-100 eggs per nest in the sand away from the tide line, and she can dig as many as six nests.
 Turtles lay eggs in the early summer months because the temperature of the sand determines sex.
 The cooler the sand, the more males will hatch.
 Their eggs take two months to hatch.

 Early life is hard for turtles.
 NOAA estimates that 1 in 1,000 to 1 in 10,000 will make it to adulthood.
 Interestingly, young turtles return to their original coastal habitat after surviving in the open ocean for 5 to 10 years.
 Their life span is estimated to be 50-150 years.